This project shows how you can exchange data between two Pybricks hubs.

 This means that any number of nearby hubs can receive the broadcasted message without having to set up a connection.
 This can be quite convenient, but you can only broadcast small amounts of information at once, as explained below.

-Sending and receiving data tuples
+Sending and receiving data

-You can send data as a tuple of values:
+You can send data like this:

 On another hub, you can receive it as follows: